A BROKER’S GUIDE - ENTERING INTO A COMMERCIAL LEASE AGREEMENT

 o Reserved – This is usually a numbered space reserved for one specific person only, and almost always involves the tenant paying extra per month for the use of the area.
 It is covered parking as a rule - either with a carport or in a structured parking garage.

-o Unreserved – Unreserved parking can be in a garage, covered or uncovered, and usually is on a “first-come, first-serve” basis.
+o Unreserved – Unreserved parking can be in a garage, covered or uncovered, and usually is on a “first-come, first-served” basis.
 Walk the garage as it can be quite a distance.

 o Visitor – These spaces are generally located at or near the entrances and may or may not be covered.
 Walk these spaces as well during peak hours to ensure there is adequate parking for your visitors.